-A standard pour is what is typically provided to guests at bars and restaurants when liquor, wine, or champagne is ordered.
+A standard pour is what is typically provided to guests at bars and restaurants when liquor or champagne is ordered.
 Its size depends on the type of alcohol and drink ordered.
-It’s typically 1.5 ounces for 80 proof liquor, 5 ounces for wine, and 4 ounces for champagne.
+It’s typically 1.5 fluid ounces for 80 proof liquor and 4 fluid ounces for champagne.
 In a fifth of alcohol—the most common alcohol bottle size—there are about 17 shots.
 Adhering to the standard pour will ensure you get the most out of each bottle, which is especially when making well drinks.

 How Many Ounces Is a Standard Pour of Liquor?

 A standard liquor pour at most bars across the U.S. is 1.5 ounces.
 Most.
 There are some notable exceptions.
 Some larger corporate establishments pour 1.25 ounces, while some higher-end establishments with complex signature cocktails will pour 2 ounces.

 Overpouring can lead to profit losses while underpouring can lead to unhappy customers.
 You may even have the bottle around to long and find out you let the alcohol expire.
 Also, if you order a drink neat or on the rocks, you’ll get a rocks pour.
 This is also a good way to practice how to upset, Which is a good way to practice how to upsell, by the way.